boazsegev/facil.io/CONTRIBUTING.md

 * Use `clang-format` with the `LLVM` style.
 It's not always the best, but it will offer uniformity.

-    The only changes to the `LLVM` style are that `AllowAllParametersOfDeclarationOnNextLine`, `BinPackArguments`, and `BinPackParameters` are all set to `false`.
+    There some minor changes to the `LLVM` style, so have a look at our `.clang-format` file.

-* Initialize all variables during declaration - even if it's redundant.
+* Initialize all variables during declaration.

-* Use `goto` to move less-likely code branches to the end of a function's body (specifically, error branches should go to a `goto` label).

-    It makes the main body of the function more readable (IMHO) and should help with branch prediction (similar to how `unlikely` might help, but using a different approach).

-* Use `goto` before returning from a function when a spinlock / mutex unlock is required (specifically, repetition of the unlock code should be avoided).
+* Use `snake_case` with `readable_names` and avoid CamelCase or VeryLongAndOverlyVerboseNames.

 * Use the `fio___` prefix for internal helper functions (note the 3 underscores).